August 27, 2022

 The event includes typical Maine Canoe and Kayak Racing Association (MACKRO) Recreational and Racing Classes including Stand Up Paddlers for men and women as well as kayak classes.

-The event will be sanctioned by the United States Canoe Association (USCA), MACKRO, and the New England Canoe and Kayak Race Association (NECKRA).
+The event will be sanctioned by the United States Canoe Association (USCA), and MACKRO.
 On-water safety will be provided by Mahoosuc Search and Rescue which has extensive swift water and river rescue training with assistance by local volunteers.

 Awards and will be presented immediately after the race.
 Participants are encouraged to bring spectators, friends, and family to enjoy the music of Jim Gallant, food, a cornhole tournament, poker river run, treasure hunt, and more.